Thursday, July 25, 2024

 Flat World, then, is our place in Eru’s realm.
 As said earlier, Flat World is an amorphous Glass element, the structure of which is malleable and dynamic, and is just one of the seventeen primal elements from which Eru is built—a single unit among 1028 that make up his/her being.

-Surely, for our purposes, these constructs are sufficient.
+Surely, for our purposes, these constructs are enough.
 Eru’s vast mind and physical being map or project all things that could possibly be relevant to us—all things worthy of our contemplation.

-Although that which lies beyond may be glorious and majestic, we deem these things to be truly ‘beyond the Veil.’
+Although that which lies beyond may be glorious and majestic, we deem these things to be effectively ‘beyond the Veil.’
+Their vague presence and influence are suggested by the shaft of light coming from 'above' Eru in the image.

 For now.